Melbourne is a city famous for its nooks and crannies. From a bar inside a wardrobe to an underground cheese cellar, here’s how to find them all.

 Imagine yourself in a kooky mystery novel at Island Somewhere bar.
-In-the-know patrons give one of the bookshelves a push to reveal a secret passage, leading up a winding staircase to Pinball Paradise.
-Australia’s first dedicated pinball bar, it offers fancy drinks and 17 machines old and new.
+In-the-know patrons give one of the bookshelves a push to reveal a winding staircase in a secret passage, leading up to Pinball Paradise.
+As Australia’s first dedicated pinball bar, it offers plenty of machines both old and new.

 The swamp room behind Bar Ampere

-Another surprise bar is the Swamp Room, where bayou decor and American tipples transport downtown Melbourne punters to the Deep South.
-Formerly reserved for private events, Bar Ampere’s mysterious back room – complete with fairy lights, and a bar made from a vintage piano – is revealed to all for late-week chillin’.
+Another surprise is the Swamp Room, where bayou decor and American tipples transport Melbourne punters to the Deep South.
+Bar Ampere’s mysterious back room – complete with fairy lights and suspended ceiling plants – is a great spot for cool kids in the know.

 The Nicholas Building’s treasure trove of ephemera

-The Nicholas Building is integral to Melbourne’s reputation for hidden spaces filled with unexpected delights.
-It’s home to dozens of eclectic little studios and small businesses, including Harold & Maude.
-Victoriana meets Victorian Gothic in this unique boutique of found objects and recycled materials remade and renewed.
+The Nicholas Building adds endlessly to Melbourne’s reputation for hidden spaces.
+It’s home to lots of eclectic little studios and small businesses, including Harold & Maude.
+Victoriana meets Victorian Gothic in this unique boutique of found objects and upcycled wares.
 You won’t find them on social media – so visiting in person is the only option.

 The underground cheese cellar

-If you’re seeking gourmet goodness, follow Spring Street Grocer’s old neon cheese sign down a spiral staircase.
+If you’re seeking gourmet goodness, follow Spring Street Grocer’s neon cheese sign down a spiral staircase.
 Behold!
-A white-tiled basement temple of cheese, sourced seasonally from around the world and sold at optimal ripeness.
+A white-tiled basement temple of cheese sourced from around the world and stored in strict fromage friendly conditions.
 From brie to blue, your heart’s desire awaits at Spring Street Cheese Cellar.

 Carlton’s hidden coffee roaster